VISITING - FAQ

 Will you refuse entry to those who do not wear a face covering?

 We will not refuse entry if you are exempt from wearing a face covering for age, health or disability reasons.

 Will I need to leave details for NHS Test and Trace?

-It is mandatory for all visitors and customers to provide details to assist the NHS Test and Trace programme, which allows the NHS to rapidly detect people who have recently come into contact with a new Covid-19 case.
-We will ask all customers and visitors who do not already have joint tickets purchased from Ely Cathedral* to scan a QR code to check-in using the NHS COVID-19 App, or to provide us with:
+We recommend that visitors and customers provide details to assist the NHS Test and Trace programme, which allows the NHS to rapidly detect people who have recently come into contact with a new Covid-19 case.
+Visitors can scan a QR code to check-in using the NHS COVID-19 App, or to provide us with:

 ● the name of the customer or visitor;

 ● date of visit, arrival time and, where possible, departure time

 As per our data protection policy, we will hold the records for 21 days, before deleting or disposing of them securely.
 As per the museum’s Data Management Policy, all collected data will comply with GDPR and should not be kept for longer than necessary.